newbiedev99/odoo_free_modules/comma_widget/README.rst

 =======================
-Number Widget
+Comma Widget
 =======================

 Adds commas in real-time as you type in an input integer, float, monetary.
 You can also add options like integer, float, monetary widgets.

 ============